oomph-lib/oomph-lib/CONTRIBUTING.md

          new-file3.h
          new-file4.h
    ```
-   (Note: If you only want to add files that were changed and that are
+   **Note:** If you only want to add files that were changed and that are
-   already under Git version control, you can use `git add -u`; this command will not add any newly created files.)
+   already under Git version control, you can use `git add -u`; this command will not add any newly created files.

-   (Second Note: As soon as you have staged any files then `git diff` will no longer show any differences between them and the current versions in the repository.)
+   **Second Note:** As soon as you have staged any files then `git diff` will no longer show any differences between them and the current versions in the repository.
+The staged files can be unstaged as follows:

     ```bash